-- 1 this is what they have done if they had any minute - 2 concerns that this patient is not doing well. - 3 Q. We asked -- - 4 MR LAVERY: Mr Chairman, I wonder if -- I'm not sure it's - appropriate to ask this witness about the actions and - 6 conduct of junior house officers.
-I know the experts - are going to deal with this. - 8 THE CHAIRMAN: Sorry, he's part of the hierarchy, he is part - of the surgical hierarchy in Altnagelvin, the JHO to the - 10 SHO to the registrar to the consultant.
-If he says - in the basis of what should have happened in June 2001 - 12 that the JHO should have advised the SHO if they had any - 13 minute concern -- or whatever his exact term was -- then - 14 I think that is entirely appropriate because he was next - in line responsible.
-I think it's entirely appropriate, - 16 Mr Lavery. - 17 MS ANYADIKE-DANES: Mr Bhalla, if I can just continue that - 18 with you.
-Mr Zafar gave evidence before you and we - asked him a similar question.
+- 1 this is what they have done if they had any minute - 2 concerns that this patient is not doing well. - 3 Q. We asked --

+- 4 MR LAVERY: Mr Chairman, I wonder if -- I'm not sure it's - appropriate to ask this witness about the actions and - conduct of junior house officers.
+I know the experts - are going to deal with this. - 8 THE CHAIRMAN: Sorry, he's part of the hierarchy, he is part 9 of the surgical hierarchy in Altnagelvin, the JHO to the - SHO to the registrar to the consultant.
+If he says - 11 in the basis of what should have happened in June 2001 - 12 that the JHO should have advised the SHO if they had any - 13 minute concern -- or whatever his exact term was -- then - 14 I think that is entirely appropriate because he was next - 15 in line responsible.
+I think it's entirely appropriate, 16 Mr Lavery. - 17 MS ANYADIKE-DANES: Mr Bhalla, if I can just continue that 18 with you.
+Mr Zafar gave evidence before you and we - 19 asked him a similar question.
 He was the surgical SHO - 20 on duty.
-He had seen Raychel at the ward round at about - 21 8.30 that morning and he had considered what he thought 22 would be her development during the course of the day, - 23 which was extremely favourable. - 24 A. Yes. - 25 Q. He thought that she would be home possibly the next day.
+He had seen Raychel at the ward round at about - 21 8.30 that morning and he had considered what he thought - 22 would be her development during the course of the day, - 23 which was extremely favourable. - 24 A. Yes. - ${\tt 25}$ $\,$ Q. He thought that she would be home possibly the next day.

-His view was that if those JHOs had been called at that time to administer an anti-emetic in the circumstances that the nurses have described, they should definitely have told him about it because it was not a development that he thought should have happened with Raychel, bearing in mind how she appeared to him at the ward round.
-So he would have wanted to know that they were doing that and if he had been told that, he would have gone and examined Raychel to find out why it was she 10 seemed so unwell at that stage.
-And he also said, 11 12 have told you because that did not fit with, if I can 13 put it that way, his profile for Raychel.
-Does that A. As I mentioned, that if JHO has gone and seen the 16 patient and if there are any concerns, they should 17 18 19 And if SHO's not able to go, then they should approach 20 the registrar to let the registrar be aware of what's 21 hannening 22 Q. Even if they themselves don't have particular concerns
+- His view was that if those JHOs had been called at that 1 - time to administer an anti-emetic in the circumstances 2 - that the nurses have described, they should definitely - have told him about it because it was not a development - that he thought should have happened with Raychel, - bearing in mind how she appeared to him at the ward - round.
+So he would have wanted to know that they were - 8 doing that and if he had been told that, he would have - gone and examined Raychel to find out why it was she - 10 seemed so unwell at that stage.
+And he also said, - 11 depending on his examination, that he would very likely - 12 have told you because that did not fit with, if I can - 13 put it that way, his profile for Raychel.
+Does that - 14 accord with something that you would recognise as a plan 15 - A. As I mentioned, that if JHO has gone and seen the 16 - patient and if there are any concerns, they should 17 - always approach an SHO to let him know what's going on.
+18 - 19 And if SHO's not able to go, then they should approach - 20 the registrar to let the registrar be aware of what's 21 happening - 22 Q. Even if they themselves don't have particular concerns - 23 because it may be they're too inexperienced to - 24 appreciate the significance of prolonged and severe - vomiting when a child is on hypotonic solutions at the